 You don’t need a high-paying job to afford these bikes, no matter how you configure them, so count these stylish rides to get you where you’re going both physically and professionally.

 Like this product line’s cousins, REI engineers have thus far produced five styles of lean, mean machines that make up Co-Op’s Mountain/Dirt Bike collection: The DRT 1.1; DRT 1.2; DRT 2.2; DRT 3.3 and DRT 1.0 bikes, the last of which comes with a price tag that delights shoppers as much as this model’s performance.
 Bicycles in this nice come in six sizes, XXS, XS, S, M, L and XL, so expect a fit that suits your physique.

-Because wheels and tires are so critical when it comes to mountain/dirt bike performance, REI offers 4 wheel size options and tires are available in 3 widths.
+Because wheels and tires are so critical for mountain/dirt bike performance, REI offers 4 wheel size options and tires are available in 3 widths.
 Every model comes equipped with hydraulic disc brakes and you get to make 4 fork and 2 suspension system choices when configuring your bike.